 Since the initial move to Oregon, LDT Wines has moved to the Columbia River Gorge, where wine and skiing meet.
 Come visit!

 Christopher Stiffler grew up in the suburbs of Boston, that’s Beantown, but spent most of his weekends in Vermont where he developed his love of skiing.
 After graduating from the University of Vermont with a degree in Economics, he made the move to Lake Tahoe to pursue his skiing passion.
-While in Tahoe, a college friend introduced Chris to to the wine industry in Napa Valley, sparking his interest in the wine.
-Chris worked his first harvest in Sonoma, opening a place in his heart for winemaking.
-He then turned to the Willamette Valley to learn the art of Pinot Noir.
-After one last winter in Tahoe, Chris moved to the Columbia River Gorge, where skiing and wine meet.
+Chris was introduced to the wine industry in Napa Valley through a college friend.
+He then worked his first harvest in Sonoma, opening a place in his heart for winemaking.
+After a few more winters in Lake Tahoe, Chris made the move to White Salmon, WA in the Columbia Gorge where he could enjoy skiing and wine together with Tosh.

 McIntosh Forrence was born and raised on a 100-year old family apple orchard in upstate New York near Lake Placid, the Olympic Village.
 Instead of following in his father’s footsteps and studying pomology, he entered the wine world by studying viticulture and enology at Cornell University.
 Upon graduation he found work in the Napa Valley, but having a great deal to learn he traveled all he could seeking the secrets of grapes and winemaking.
 His travels took him to New Zealand, Argentina, Sonoma, Burgundy, Tuscany, and Oregon.
 Tosh discovered the glory of the Pinot Noir grape in Oregon.
 He moved there in 2013 to pursue his two favorite passions – wine and skiing, pursued separately most of the time.
 Tosh found his personal paradise in the Columbia River Gorge with wine and skiing all around.